Seagate/cortx/doc/scaleout/Multi_Node_JBOD_Setup.rst

      |  md1             |  To be used as physical volume for LVM   |
      +------------------+------------------------------------------+

-  4. Create LVM configuration for the remaining OS partitions using md1 RAID-1 volume.
+  Step 4 - Create LVM configuration for the remaining OS partitions using md1 RAID-1 volume.
 We recommend you the following LVM disk group and volumes structure.

     +--------------------------------+-----------------+----------+--------------+
     |    **LVM device name**         | **Mount point** | **Size** | **FS type**  |